 Where is it?
 You can find braches in Clearwater, Fourways, Silverlakes, Boksburg, Broadacres and Stoneridge.

 Today’s kids don’t understand the fun, excitement and concentration that goes into rollerskating.
-This was the ‘in’ thing to do when we were kids and RollEgoli is bringing it back with a bang!
+This was THE thing to do when we were kids and RollEgoli is bringing it back with a bang!
 This is the perfect activity to get the kids out of the house to a place where they can hang with their friends and be active, showing off their skater tricks (like we used to do, back in the day).
-Skating works up an appetite which is why RollEgoli has some of the best wood-fired pizzas in town!
-And for the younger ones, they also offer a treed garden with a few shy chickens and a jungle gym with a trampoline.
+Skating works up an appetite, which is why RollEgoli has some of the best wood-fired pizzas in town!
+And for the younger ones, they also offer a tree garden with a few shy chickens and a jungle gym with a trampoline.

 Where is it?
 296 Main Rd, Bryanston, Norman Road intersection, Johannesburg.